This page provides access to key Husky policies.

 This policy applies to all individuals working at all levels and grades, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, third parties, sponsors, or any other person associated with us, or any of our subsidiaries or their employees, wherever located (collectively referred to as employees in this policy).

-All Husky Finance employees are responsible for ensuring they act in accordance with this policy.
+All Husky employees are responsible for ensuring they act in accordance with this policy.

-In this policy, Husky Finance includes any business (wheresoever incorporated or operated) that is owned or controlled by a Husky Finance company.
+In this policy, Husky includes any business (wheresoever incorporated or operated) that is owned or controlled by a Husky company.

 In this policy, third party/ies means any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisers, representatives and officials, politicians and political parties.